- Passenger names

 PRESENTATION TIME AT THE AIRPORT

-The presentation time in high and low season is written on your boarding pass when the check-in is done (in latam.com or Mobile).
-In general terms, when the passenger does not have a boarding pass, the presentation is recommended at the airport according to the following table:
+The presentation time in high and low season is reflected in the boarding pass that is delivered when the check-in is done (through latam.com or Mobile).